SiliconLabs/wiseconnect/docs/release-notes/index_ncp.md

 ### **Development Environment**

-- Simplicity Studio IDE (SV5.9.3.0 version) and Debugger Integration.
+- Simplicity Studio IDE (SV5.10.0.0 version) and Debugger Integration.
 Refer to the latest version of the NCP "Getting-Started-with-SiWx917" guide for more details
-- Recommended to install and use Silicon labs Simplicity SDK (Previously known as Gecko SDK), Git hub based version 2024.6.2
+- Recommended to install and use Silicon labs Simplicity SDK (Previously known as Gecko SDK), Git hub based version 2024.12.0
-- Simplicity Commander to supports Flash loading, provision of MBR programming, security key management, and calibration support for crystal and gain offsets. refer "siwx917-ncp-manufacturing-utility-user-guide" for more details
+- Simplicity Commander to support Flash loading, provision of MBR programming, security key management, and calibration support for crystal and gain offsets.
+Refer "siwx917-ncp-manufacturing-utility-user-guide" for more details
 - Advanced Energy Monitoring (AEM) to measure ultra-low power capability on Development boards (Radio board SiWx917-4346A + 8045A Co-Processor Adapter board)

 ### **SDK**